-Plantar Fasciitis Treatment
+Heel Pain and Plantar Fasciitis

 Here at The Foot & Ankle Center, we have a 95 percent success rate in treating plantar fasciitis with non-surgical methods.
-We've had good success treating heel pain with stretching exercises we can teach you to do, cold therapy and anti-inflammatory medications.
+We've had good success treating heel pain with stretching exercises that we can teach you, cold therapy and anti-inflammatory medications.
 We may also provide a night splint for you to wear while sleeping to keep the ligament stretched out, and we can fit you with a foot orthotic that slips in your shoe to keep your foot in proper alignment.
 We even modify our own custom orthotics right here in our clinic to ensure the highest quality and a proper fit.

 Please note that your appointment is not final until our scheduling coordinator has contacted you to confirm your appointment.
 If you need to cancel an appointment, or will be delayed, please call us as soon as possible at 804-320-FOOT (3668).